 A weak reference contains a key and a value.
-The value is reachable is if it either reachable directly or via weak references with reachable keys.
-Once a value is determined to be unreachable during garbage collection, the key and value are set to R_NilValue and the finalizer will be run later in the garbage collection.
+The value is reachable if it is either reachable directly or via weak references with reachable keys.
+Once a value is determined to be unreachable during garbage collection, the key and value are set to R\NilValue and the finalizer will be run later in the garbage collection.